 Deliver Your RV to the Site

-Once you have picked the location that you will be permanently set up you will need to deliver your RV to the site.
-If you have a motorhome or tow your own trailer this will be straightforward.
-Otherwise, you will need to hire a contractor to move your RV and deliver it.
+Once you have picked the location that your motorhome will be permanently set up on, you will need to deliver your RV to the site.
+If you have a motorhome or tow your own trailer this will be easy.
+Otherwise, you will need to hire a contractor to move and deliver your RV.

-In some areas, such as in New England this is quite common, and you can find a contractor by an internet search.
+In some areas – such as New England – this is quite common, and you can find a contractor by an internet search.

-The benefit of hiring a contractor is that they will help you get the camper level and may even be able to connect the hookups.
+The benefit of hiring a contractor is that they will help you level the camper and may even be able to connect the hookups.

 Level Your RV

 Even if you’re staying in an RV park with paved slots, you will need to level out your RV.
 To start, you should pick a spot that is already reasonably level and clear any debris out of the way.
-If space is too uneven, it will be too much of a headache to get it even by yourself.
+If the space is too uneven, it may be a headache to get it level by yourself.

-You should bring an RV level with you whenever you go out on the road.
+You should have an RV level with you whenever you go out on the road.
 RVs are generally made with level indicators on the rig.
-However, if yours is missing or broken check and place the level in the doorway of the RV.
-Whichever side is lower will be the side that you will prepare to raise.
+However, if yours is missing or broken, you can place a level like this in the doorway of the RV.
+Additionally, you can find many types of affordable stick-on levels on Amazon which work just as well.